Grímsvötn volcano in Iceland began to erupt during the evening of 21 May 2011.

 By the afternoon of 25 May, the Icelandic Meteorological Office (IMO) were unable to detect an ash plume above the volcano, although continuing seismic tremor showed that the eruption had not ended completely.

 The eruption ended on 28 May.

 Grímsvötn is the most active volcano in Iceland and last erupted in 2004.
-Grímsvötn typically erupts basalt lava and was responsible for the world's largest known lava flow in 1783.
+Grímsvötn typically erupts basalt lava and was responsible a devastating fissure eruption in 1783-1784.

 Basaltic eruptions tend to produce a relatively large proportion of coarse ash particles that fall out closer to the volcano.